In one of my current projects, I’d like to use a few motion or proximity sensors, also known as PIR sensors.

 In this short article we will see how we these sensors work, how the can be used, how we can test them, and possible fine tine them a little bit.

 No Arduino, Raspberry Pi or anything like that is needed.
-Just a PIR, a battery and a resistor.
+Just a PIR, a LED, a battery and a resistor.

 For those of you who have visited Tweaking4All more often, you might have noticed that I really like Lazarus Pascal.
 I use it to develop little freeware applications for multiple platforms (if possible), like for Windows, MacOS X and Linux.